Grant B2B users in Azure AD access to your on-premises applications

 You must do both of the following:

-Integrate the SAML app by using the non-gallery application template, as described in Configuring single sign-on to applications that are not in the Azure Active Directory application gallery.
+Integrate the app using SAML as described in Configure SAML-based single sign-on.
 Make sure to note what you use for the Sign-on URL value.

 Use Azure AD Application Proxy to publish the on-premises app, with Azure Active Directory configured as the authentication source.
 For instructions, see Publish applications using Azure AD Application Proxy.